Skip to main content 👇

 Continue

-Lady of the Upper-class
+Lady of the Upper-Class

 The character of the Old Aunt can be traced back to caricatures of older upper-class women who resided in Basel.
 The figure came to prominence in Fasnacht at the end of the 19th century and by the beginning of the 20th century had become a beloved fixture in the procession.
 The clothing and accessories that accompany the portrayal of this figure come in part from the Biedermeier time period.